iamfortune/dumebi/README.md

 ### Hi there 👋

-I am a Software Engineer specializing in Web develpment.
+I am a Software Engineer specializing in Web development.

-I am an avid learner of new technologies, I have worked on projects with companies in Nigeria, UK and Canada across varied skill sets spanning Fullstack Web Development, Devops, Ethereum Blockchain and Machine Learning.
+I'm an avid learner of new technologies, I have worked on projects with companies in Nigeria, UK and Canada across varied skill sets spanning Fullstack Web Development, Devops, Ethereum Blockchain and Machine Learning.

 - 👯 I’m looking to collaborate on projects in the field of DeFi (or projects solving an interesting problem)
 <!--